kandid/kandidlib-emitter/README.md

 ----------
 As mentioned before kandidlib-emitter may be used in two ways, either as an annotation processor in order to generate the necessary classes at compile time or do dynamic generation at runtime.

-In both cases you can use the `makeEmitter(Class i)` method to instantiate an Emitter.
+In both cases you can use the `makeEmitter(Class)` method to instantiate an Emitter.

 ### Using runtime generation
 * add kandidlib-emitter to your classpath
 * add asm-4.2 to your classpath
 * instantiate an Emitter with Emitter.makeEmitter(Listener.class)
 This approach is simpler to set up but you must take care if you plan to use an Emitter in an Applet since under normal circumstances this environment prohibits code generation at runtime.
-Another drawback might be the missing
+Another drawback might be the missing checks for non void methods.

 ### Using as an annotation processor
 * build the annotation processor jar (see below)
 * register the jar as an annotation processor
 * mark your interfaces with `@de.kandid.model.Emitter.Listener`
 * instantiate them with either Emitter.makeEmitter(Listener.class)

 -or-

 * use the generated class directly

 Following this approach requires you to build the kandidlib-emitter.jar and register it as an annotation processor.
 Usually it should be enough to simply add the jar to the classpath of your compile step.

 Doing so enables you to mark interfaces with the annotation  and the processor generates the Emitter class.
 The resulting class resides in the same package as the interface and has the same name appended with $Emitter.
-If the implemented interface is a nested one, the dots are replaced with '§'.
+If the implemented interface is a nested one, the dots are replaced with '$'.
 Taking the previous example the generated emitter would be named EmitterDemo$Listener$Emitter.

 Building the kandidlib-emitter.jar